-Additionally, at the end of March 31, 2019 a minority shareholder of the Company advanced funds in the amount of \$331,320.
+Additionally, at the end of March 31, 2019 a minority shareholder of SMGH, Inmobiliaria Bondue S.A.S. ("Bondue") advanced funds in the amount of \$331,320.
+Bondue is owned by Mr. Char who is also a director of the Company.
 The purpose of the advance was to fund the Company's working capital requirements.